 Combined financial statements for the Part D plan sponsor and a party in interest if 35% or more of the costs of operation of the Part D sponsor go to a party in interest, or 35% or more of the revenue of a party in interest is from the Part D sponsor.

-Part D PDP Contracts’ Documentation should be mailed to the following address:

-Centers for Medicare & Medicaid Services

-Attn: Part D Licensure & Solvency

-Mail Stop C1-25-04

-7500 Security Boulevard

-Windsor Mill, Maryland 21244

-II.
+If a Part D PDP sponsor did not have significant business transactions with a party in interest as prescribed in § 423.501 then the Part D PDP sponsor must submit an attestation signed by their President, CEO or CFO indicating that the contracting entity did not have significant business transactions with a party in interest as prescribed in § 423.501.

 Financial and Solvency Requirements Documentation for Direct Contract PDPs:

-According to the quarterly time periods specified above, Direct Contract PDPs will mail un-audited financial statements directly to CMS.
+According to the quarterly time periods specified above, Direct Contract PDPs will submit un-audited financial statements directly to CMS.

-According to the quarterly time periods specified above, Direct Contract PDPs will mail documentation showing that an insolvency deposit of $100,000 is being held in accordance with CMS requirements by a qualified financial institution (unless CMS waived this requirement in writing with respect to the sponsor).
+According to the quarterly time periods specified above, Direct Contract PDPs will submit documentation showing that an insolvency deposit of $100,000 is being held in accordance with CMS requirements by a qualified financial institution (unless CMS waived this requirement in writing with respect to the sponsor).

-Direct Contract PDPs will mail a copy of their independently audited financial statements with a management letter within one hundred twenty days following their fiscal year end or within 10 days of receipt of those statements, whichever is earlier directly to CMS.
+Direct Contract PDPs will submit a copy of their independently audited financial statements within one hundred twenty days following their fiscal year end or within 10 days of receipt of those statements, whichever is earlier directly to CMS.

-All Direct Contract PDPs will mail a copy of their credit rating (or, if they have no credit rating, a Dun & Bradstreet report) on a quarterly basis directly to CMS as follows:
+All Direct Contract PDPs will submit a copy of their credit rating (or, if they have no credit rating, a Dun & Bradstreet report) on a quarterly basis directly to CMS as follows:

 For Quarter 1: May 15th